Playing with Monte-Carlo Tree Search

 7. Visualization of MCTS algorithm applied to Tic-tac-toe vgarciasc. https://github.com/vgarciasc/mcts-viz/

-8. Knowledge-based fast evolutionary MCTS for general video game playing Perez, Diego and Samothrakis, Spyridon and Lucas, Simon, 2014.
+8. Knowledge-based fast evolutionary MCTS for general video game playing Perez, D., Samothrakis, S., and Lucas, S., 2014.
 2014 IEEE Conference on Computational Intelligence and Games, pp. 1-8.